67th Academy Awards: Critical reception

 The show received a negative reception from most media publications.
 John J. O'Connor of The New York Times wrote, "Instead of keeping things moving smartly, Mr. Letterman stuck with his late-night shtick, too often leaving the show's pacing in shambles."
 He also added, "Within the show's first half-hour, with no strong hand at the helm, the audience simply sagged.
 Applause died long before most winners even reached the podium."
 Television critic John Carman of the San Francisco Chronicle commented, "Last night on ABC, no one got it.
 Hollywood's big event was wonderfully littered by technical errors, bad taste, low comedy and lower necklines."
 Moreover, he remarked, "Letterman, the rookie host, was off his game in his opening monologue.
 Maybe it was the big auditorium.
 Or a billion people in the television audience."
 Film critic Andrew Sarris of The New York Observer quipped, "Not only was he not witty or funny, he never knew when to let bad enough alone."
 He concluded, "As the evening dragged on, it became obvious that Mr. Letterman had no gift for ad-libbing through the few unpredictable opportunities in a 'live' event like the Oscars."
-People named the ceremony as one of the worst television broadcasts of 1995, summarizing it as follows: "a cranky skeptic visits the high temple of show business, mocks the gold-plated statuary and displays insufficient reverence for the gods.
-(Tom Hanks assisting with a stupid pet trick?!)
-We know who the winner wasn't."

 Some media outlets received the broadcast more positively.
 Television critic Joyce Millman of The San Francisco Examiner noted, "In his first stint as host of the Oscar telecast, David Letterman did the impossible—he made something entertaining from what is traditionally the most boring three hours of TV this side of a test pattern."
 The Buffalo News columnist Alan Pergament praised Letterman's performance as host writing "David Letterman was a box full of chocolates on an Oscar night that was empty of much emotion until the expected Forrest Gump sweep in the final 15 minutes."
 He also added that despite a lack of surprises amongst the awards, the emotional and unexpected humorous moments provided depth and entertainment throughout the evening.
 Hal Boedeker of the Orlando Sentinel gave an average review of the ceremony but singled out Letterman noting that he "proved Monday night that he's among Oscar's Top 10 Hosts.
 He's definitely at the top of the list with Johnny Carson, Billy Crystal and Bob Hope."